This unlocks the team password for this workspace. It is not your Procura account password. Format: XXXX-XXXX-XXXX, 12 hex characters with dashes.

 Complete the worksheet below to see how STRUXEN's profile aligns with this solicitation.
 Fit is computed from NAICS match, set-aside eligibility, contract-type comfort, scope coverage, and required submittal readiness.

-1. Response Mode sets the formality and structure of the entire response
+Response Modethe big one - sets formality and structure of the whole response

 How will the agency choose the winner?
 This shapes how heavily the response emphasizes price vs. technical merit.